somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 6 Visualizing the Neural Network

-Using a outputFeatureMap function, I got the visualizations of the featuremaps inside "large model" architecture.
+Using a outputFeatureMap function provided by Udacity, I got the inside of "large model" architecture visualized.

 ##6.1 featuremaps at conv1

 Following pictures show featuremaps at conv1 of "large model" when the 5 images was given as input.

-Most conv1's featumaps seem like high pass filters that enhances the edges of the textures of traffic signs.
+Most conv1's featuremap seem like high pass filters that enhances the edges of the traffic signs.

-Some of them activate background textures,
+Some featuremaps activate background textures, it may be caused by unsatisfactory training data about background.

-Color
-blue surface
-red surface not

-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+As I had not expected, I can not find featuremaps which apparently activate hue or color information in traffic sign.
+The informaton whether the sign is red or blue is very important for human, but not for the CNN model.
+To improve training on color image, I seem to need additinal work on the project.

 <img width=320 src="fig/ImageNo00_class04_conv1.png"/>
 <img width=320 src="fig/ImageNo01_class13_conv1.png"/>